 The story of Sister Nellie Clark

-Although we have been unable to trace any correspondence from Sister Clark herself, some members of the unit did record their experiences during this time.
-Their stories are now housed within the archives at the Imperial War Museum.
-This collection has enabled us to piece together both the environment where Nellie Clark spent the last few weeks of her life and the story behind her death.
+Sister Clark’s story has been uncovered through the diaries of other members of the unit who recorded their experiences during this time, documents and journals now housed within the archives at the Imperial War Museum.
+Trawling through this collection has revealed both the environment where Nellie Clark spent the last few weeks of her life and the story behind her death.

 The members of the Third Reserve Hospital in Skoplje (Lady Paget’s Hospital) who recorded their experiences were: